 Diagnosis is made by a combination of history, physical signs, and diagnostics.
 For dogs, the two blood tests for diagnosing Lyme disease are called the C6 Test and Quant C6 test.
 Veterinarians perform both.

 The C6 test detects antibodies against a protein called “C6”.
 Presence of the antibodies suggests an active Lyme infection.
 The C6 antibodies can be detected three to five weeks after an infected tick bites a dog and may be found in the bloodstream even before the dog shows signs of illness.

 The next step is to do a Quant C6 test.
 This, along with urinalysis will help determine if antibiotic treatment is necessary.

-One amazing resource I recently discovered it the 2021 Tick Forecast tool.
+One amazing resource I recently discovered is the 2021 Tick Forecast tool.
 For 2021, forecasters predict that the warm-weather months in the US will be a bad time for anyone who wants to avoid ticks, with tick populations likely to be larger than usual, and weather conditions likely to put ticks in range of people for much longer than average.
-And while some regions, most notably the Southeast, may not see more tick activity than usual, most states will experience the warmer, wetter conditions that drive tick populations—and the prospect of tick borne diseases—skyward.
-Certain geographic areas should prepare for higher-than-usual tick populations, namely the northeast, midwest and southwest.
+And while some regions, most notably the Southeast, may not see more tick activity than usual, most states will experience the warmer, wetter conditions that drive tick populations—and the prospect of tick-borne diseases—skyward.
+Certain geographic areas should prepare for higher-than-usual tick populations, namely the northeast, midwest, and southwest.